Symbol of pride: Why DR Congo fan stands still for 90 minutes during AFCON games

 His stance mirrored the iconic pose of Lumumba’s statue in Kinshasa, earning him widespread admiration.

-Mboladinga’s stance against Botswana marked the third time he honored Lumumba in the tournament by mimicking his statue.
+Mboladinga’s stance against Botswana marked the third time he honoured Lumumba in the tournament by mimicking his statue.

 He previously struck the same pose during DR Congo’s 1-0 win over Benin and their 1-1 draw with Senegal.
 The gesture has become a signature display of respect and dedication.

-He is expected to be among the DRC supporters when Sebastien Desabre’s team faces Algeria in the Round of 16 next Tuesday.
+He is expected to be among the DRC supporters when Sebastien Desabre’s team faces Algeria, led by the in-form Riyad Mahrez, in the Round of 16 next Tuesday.

 Full list of qualified teams